How much money can I borrow?

 LMI or Lenders Mortgage Insurance is a one-off insurance payment which protects your lender if you ever default or no longer able to make your repayments.
 LMI is commonly paid when your LVR is or higher than 80%.
 LMI premiums vary depending on the lender, loan and the LMI provider.
 Remember.
 LMI should not be mistaken for Mortgage Protection Insurance which covers your mortgage repayments in the event of death, sickness, unemployment or disability.

 Our expert mortgage brokers can help you to understand, explain the LMI costs and how this may impact your home loan.

 Variable interest rate fluctuates over the period of loan term according to the market index.
 It offers flexibility and comes with advantages like the option to lower repayments, faster paying off, redraw facilities and so on.
 While A fixed rate allows you to lock the interest rate (typically for 1 to 5 years).
 This safeguard gives your greater peace of mind but may have restrictions on making additional repayments and may need to pay a large fee for ending the fixed rate period on your loan early.

-How to choose the right loan?
+How to choose the right home loan?

-With an immense competition in the marker, undoubtedly a range of home loan products are wide available in the market.
+With an immense competition in the marker, undoubtedly a range of home loans products are wide available in the market.
 The catch is to choose the right one.
 Before selecting the home loan, try to understand your loan objective, how strong are your financial situation and your loan qualification.

 Can’t find the solution you’re looking for?
 Speak to our friendly staff on 0416 866 758